dapplets/dapplet-docs/docs/ex07-virtual-adapter.md

 title: 'Ex07: Virtual config (interface)'
 ---

-Task: change the twitter adapter to an **virtual** config and check it on Twitter and Github.
+Task: change the Twitter Config to an **Social Virtual Config** config and check it on Twitter and Github.

 The initial code for this example is in [master.](https://github.com/dapplets/dapplet-template/tree/master)

-Change the twitter adapter to an **virtual** config in `/dapplet.json` with a right version:
+Change the "twitter-config.dapplet-base.eth" to an **social-virtual-config.dapplet-base.eth** in `/dapplet.json` with a right version:

 ```json
 {